wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The `listpack` object is implemented to maximize storage efficiency at the cost of lower read performance, especially random reads.
 The implementation is in file `listpack.h` and `listpack.c`.

+Overall, the `listpack` object is a single block of memory consisting of a header, a body, and an end mark.
+The header of the object consists of two fields.
+The first field is a 32-bit integer storing the total size of the object including all three parts.
+The second field is a 16-bit integer storing the number of list elements in the body.

 ## Build, Compilation, and Usage